 Do you like the spider web look at Halloween?
 If so, then you’ll love this idea because it can be created frugally and easily.

 I’m all about welcome mats, but what I don’t like is how expensive they seem to get each year.
-Which is why I love this idea.
+This is why I love this idea.

 32. DIY Ghost Tin Can Wind Sock

-This light cover is really cool because it is something that will catch those trick-or-treaters eyes when they are walking up and down your street Halloween night.
+This light cover is really nice because it is something that will catch those trick-or-treater’s eyes when they are walking up and down your street on Halloween night.

 Would you like to catch a house guest off guard around Halloween?
 If so, then you need to create these flowers.

 You’ll just need to create a flower arrangement with fake flowers.
 Then glue an eyeball into the center of the flowers.Take a look at this Halloween decor